 STUDENTS in English get excited about different forms of creative writing and enjoy discussing the world of literature, film, and other aesthetic experiences.
 Professors work closely with students to develop their thinking, writing, and creative abilities in a context that is sensitive to current trends in the discipline as well as to the larger, media-driven world.

-Enjoy this parody of all things literary by students of EN270 . . . but first, here are the back-cover reviews by . . . by . . . well, you'll see if you read on . . .
+Enjoy this parody of all things literary by students of EN270 . . . but first, the back-cover reviews by . . . by . . . well, just read on . . .

 “I couldn’t put it down from the cover page to the biographies, though